 Your next IMCoS Journal will be arriving shortly

-Featured articles in the Summer 2013 issue include:
+Featured articles in the Spring 2014 issue include:

 Advertising space is also available and advertising rates are quite reasonable (see below).